danielrriggs/danielrriggs.github.io/content/Personal/Sorting Myself Out/For Meditation, Contemplation.md

 [[Dimartini Values inventory]]

+Sleep meditation:
-Sleep meditation: you're laying down to your deathbed.
+- Going to bed at night, you're laying down to your deathbed.
 Was what you did today worthwhile?

 Path of expression.